mostly-ai/mostlyai-mock/README.md

 Troubleshooting:
 1. If the MCP Client fails to detect the MCP Server, provide the absolute path in the `command` field, for example: `/Users/johnsmith/.local/bin/uvx`
-2. To debug MCP Server issues, you can use MCP Inspector by running: `npx @modelcontextprotocol/inspector -- uvx --from mostlyai-mock mcp-server`
+2. To debug MCP Server issues, you can use MCP Inspector by running: `npx @modelcontextprotocol/inspector -- uvx --from mostlyai-mock[mcp] mcp-server`
-3. In order to develop locally, modify the configuration by replacing `"command": "uv"` (or use the full path to `uv` if needed) and `"args": ["--directory", "/Users/johnsmith/mostlyai-mock", "run", "mcp-server"]`
+3. In order to develop locally, modify the configuration by replacing `"command": "uv"` (or use the full path to `uv` if needed) and `"args": ["--directory", "/Users/johnsmith/mostlyai-mock", "run", "--extra", "mcp", "mcp-server"]`